This post is about my experience on the Colca Canyon trek and how to choose the best Colca Canyon tour.

 The Colca Canyon is one of the most beautiful areas in Peru famed for its colourful and traditional towns and for its wildlife.
 There are over 100 species of birds including the giant Andean condor that you can see flying by at the Condor del Cruz.

-The Colca Canyon is also one of the deepest canyons in the world, twice as deep as the Grand Canyon.
-The Colca Canyon trek is a challenging hike in and out of the canyon.
+The Colca Canyon is also one of the deepest canyons in the world.
+It is, in fact, twice as deep as the Grand Canyon.
+The Colca Canyon trek is the challenging hike in and out of this canyon.
+For many this is one of the highlights of their trip to Peru.

 The Colca Canyon trek Route

-The Colca Canyon trek starts near the village of Cabanaconda.
+Cabanaconda is the starting point of the Colca Canyon trek.
 There are several trekking route options, but they all start with a steep walk down to the bottom of the canyon and end with another steep hike out of the canyon.

 The western loop (27 km): If you take the western loop you come across the villages of Lahuar, Belen and the Oasis (Sangalle).